data-intuitive/viash_docs/examples/civ6_postgame/README.md

 Civ6 post-game summary
 ================

-# Civ6 post-game summary

 This is a toy dataset which uses savefiles from a game called Civilization VI and generates a post-game video of the in-game tile ownership over time.

 ## Build

-First build the pipeline.
-This might take a while.
+First build components for the pipeline.
+Building the docker containers from scratch will take a while.

 ``` bash
 viash ns build -s src -t target -P docker --setup